Studio-EDC/EDC_Studio/README.md

 - **MongoDB** as the main database.
 - **Postgres** as the main database of the EDCs.
 - **Backend** built with Python and FastAPI.
-- **Data Pond** as a microservice for data management or transformation.
 - **Frontend** built with Flutter Web.

 ---